simonbukin/seizure-dataset/README.md

 This project attempts to predict the class of seizure a sample has given 178 timestamped EEG readings.

 This is done using the Keras library.
-The structure is relatively simple, consisting of Dense layers with LeakyReLU activations.
-The final layer is the output classes using softmax activation to predict the class of seizure given the input.
-After KFold evaluation, the model achieved 76% accuracy on test data.
+The structure is relatively simple, consisting of Dense layers with Dropouts in between.
+The final layer is the output classes using sigmoid activation to predict the class of seizure given the input.
+After KFold evaluation, the model achieved 89% accuracy on test data.

 Jupyter Notebook coming soon!